ranjanghate/CafeList/README.md

 # CafeList
-A web page to list your favourite cafes.Developed using firebase.
+A web page to list your favourite cafes.
+Developed using firebase.